In this article…

 The contemporary relevance of the Maxim

-First, Religious texts of almost all religions are generally criticized as patriarchal in nature which looks narrowly at women.
-Benazir Bhutto in her book, “Daughter of the East” has shown that there was an absence of women while writing or interpreting the religious text.
+First, Religious texts of almost all religions are generally criticized as patriarchal in nature and look narrowly at women.
+Benazir Bhutto in her book, “Daughter of the East” has shown that there was an absence of women while writing or interpreting religious text.
 That’s why it appears patriarchal to us.
 It indicates that the personal experiences of male interpreters have a reflection in their interpretations.
 The absence of women in the political sphere due to the wall of separation has led to the overturning of a supreme court judgment in the Shah Bano case through the patriarchal legislative approach of the state.

-Second, Former managing director of IMF, Christine Lagarde, estimated in her study that equal participation of women in the workforce in India has the potential to increase India’s GDP by 27%.
+Second, the former managing director of IMF, Christine Lagarde, estimated in her study that equal participation of women in the workforce in India has the potential to increase India’s GDP by 27%.
 It indicates that if women face injustice at home, it would reflect not only the social and political but the economic sphere of the state as well.
 Prevention of women from domestic violence act 2005 brought by the government of India is an example of recognition of violence within four walls of the house.

 Third, Farmer’s suicide has been one of the serious questions of the time in Indian politics.
-NCRB data shows 42,480 farmers and daily wagers committed suicide in 2019.
+NCRB data shows that 42,480 farmers and daily wagers committed suicide in 2019.
 Political parties in India are using temporary relaxations like loan-wave-off, subsidies, and cash intensives to contain farmers’ suicide.
-The inclusion of women in agriculture, feminization of agriculture has the potential to absorb the shock during distress and prevent her husband from debt trap and Suicide.
+The inclusion of women in agriculture, and feminization of agriculture has the potential to absorb the shock during distress and prevent her husband from debt trap and Suicide.
 A study finds women who are good at management can also reduce input costs in the field and maximize profits followed by increasing the income of farmers.

 Fourth, the Women’s Reservation Bill, or 108th amendment bill has been hanging in Indian parliament since 2008 which promises to give one-third reservation to women in parliament as well as state assemblies similar to local government.
 Women’s participation in politics through local government has impacted the personal sphere of women too.
 World Bank report says that women’s representation in local governance has also increased their bargaining power at home.
 Sushma Bhadu, a sarpanch in Haryana publicly discarded the “Ghunghat” at a conference of women panchayat.

-Sixth, In politics, corruption has been a serious concern in politics since ancient times.
+Sixth, In politics, corruption has been a serious concern since ancient times.
 A study by Chandan Jha finds less corruption in countries where more women are in government.
 Seventh, Nirupama Rao, former ambassador of India to Sri Lanka in her Article “Have the women spoken?” says women are peace-loving in nature and have the potential to erase the boundary of hate between India and Pakistan.
 Eighth, the Women’s group, Kudumbashree, helped the Kerala government during the Kerala flood in 2018.
 It shows that the personal efforts of women have helped the political sphere during crises.

 Ninth, The general impression is that Nitish Kumar’s decision on the liquor ban in Bihar is more associated with the votes of women.
 It indicates that women’s personal affairs regarding domestic violence affect political decisions and vice-versa.
-Tenth, similarly, votes of Muslim women have been seen as ‘silent voters’ for the BJP in the context of speaking to ban instant triple talaq.
+Tenth, similarly, votes of Muslim women have been seen as ‘silent voters’ for the BJP in the context of banning instant triple talaq.
 It is so because the personal affairs of Muslim women affect political calculations as well.

 Thus, today these artificial boundaries have been broken in political science.
 Women have been performing outstandingly in all spheres whether it is armed forces, education, banking, sports, and arts along with the political sphere.